Hainan Airlines: Premium Economy

 Premium economy is only available on newer Boeing 787-9 aircraft with the “Dream Feather” cabin design.
-The seats are designed by Collins MiQ and feature a 7-inch recline, 38-inch seat pitch and a 4-way adjustable head rest.
-The seats also feature a Panasonic EX3 Entertainment System and a 13 inch 1080p HD screen, as well as a USB Charing port, tablet stand and a footrest.
+The seats are designed by Collins MiQ and feature a seven-inch recline, 38-inch seat pitch and a four-way adjustable head rest.
+The seats also feature a Panasonic EX3 Entertainment System and a 13-inch 1080p HD screen, as well as a USB Charing port, tablet stand and a footrest.
 Premium economy class seats are located in a separate cabin from the economy class seats.

 Economy Class

 Economy class is featured on all Hainan Airlines aircraft.
 Seats on long haul flights have a seat pitch of 32 inches as well as a 9-12 inch personal entertainment screen.
 USB ports are also available on newer aircraft.

 Services

 Lounges

-Hainan Airlines operates several self-owned airport lounges at its main hub and focus cities including Beijing (T1 HNA Exclusive Terminal), Haikou, Xi'an, Guangzhou, and Urumqi.
+Hainan Airlines operates several self-owned airport lounges at its main hub and focus cities including Beijing (T1 HNA Exclusive Terminal), Haikou, Xi'an, Guangzhou, and Ürümqi.
 In addition, the airline will soon open its exclusive international departure lounge at its main international hub Beijing Capital International Airport Terminal 2.
 The airline also operates an exclusive Transit Lounge for transferring HNA Group passengers at Beijing Airport Non-restricted area.